To start monitoring your crops, you need to add fields to your account first. There are several available options:

 Each curve can be disabled by clicking the corresponding colored buttons on the legend.
 This allows you to disable the unnecessary items and compare indices for years of interest.

-To add weather data to the graph, select the required value from the Weather data drop-down list.
-You can add temperature, precipitation, cold and heat stress parameters.
+To add weather data to the graph, select Temperature or Moisture from the Weather data drop-down list.

-The Cold stress option highlights the dates in Spring and Autumn when the temperature is below (-6) at which winter crops die.
+The Cold stress curve highlights the dates in Spring and Autumn when the temperature is below (-6) at which winter crops die.

 Use Growth Stages to get to know what stage your crop is on right now.
 If not needed, you are always able to hide the curve from being displayed by clicking on the Growth Stages.